xman40100/lua-mtavscode-prototype/README.md

 * ``lua-mtavscode.serverSideFileKeywords``: This setting allows the extension to scan the filename to determine if it belongs to a serverside script.
 It's an array of strings, and by default, it has the following: ``_s, server``.
 * ``lua-mtavscode.clientSideFileKeywords``: This setting allows the extension to scan the filename to determine if it belongs to a clientside script.
 It's an array of strings, and by default, it has the following: ``_c, client``.
-* ``lua-mtavscode.provideOOPCompletion``: This setting toggles the visibility of the OOP signatures for a method.
-It's a boolean, and by default, its value is ``true``.
-* ``lua-mtavscode.provideStructuredCompletion``: This setting toggles the visibility of the structured signatures for a method.
-It's a boolean, and by default, its value is ``true``.